Radhikadhana/Listing-Automation/README.md

 ## ⚠️ Before you run this

-The column-name constants at the top of `app.py` (`MASTER_COLS`, `TRACKER_COLS`, `IMAGE_SHEET_COLS`, `SIZE_CHART_COLS`, `CATEGORY_SHEET_COLS`)
-are **best-guess placeholders** because this app was built without seeing your real spreadsheets.
-Open `app.py`, find the `CONFIG` section near the top, and edit each dictionary value to match your actual column headers exactly (e.g. if your Master Sheet calls it `"Style No."` instead of `"Style Number"`, update it there).
+**No code editing required.** Column mapping now happens entirely in the app: after you upload each sheet, dropdowns appear so you can match every field (Style Number, SKU, Article Number, Brand, etc.) to your sheet's actual column headers.
+The constants at the top of `app.py` (`MASTER_COLS`, `TRACKER_COLS`, `IMAGE_SHEET_COLS`, `SIZE_CHART_COLS`, `CATEGORY_SHEET_COLS`) are only used as fallback defaults / best-guess pre-selections in those dropdowns — you never need to open `app.py` to fix a "column mapping mismatch" error anymore.
 If you upload a Sample Upload Format file in the app, the final output columns/order will automatically match it.

+**Pricing note:** the Tracker Sheet is keyed by **PIM Article**, not SKU.
+The app resolves price by: SKU (Master row) → Article Number (Master row, mapped in the "Master Sheet — Column Mapping" section) → PIM Article (Tracker row, mapped in "Tracker Sheet — Column Selection") → Price column (also selected there).
+Just make sure you pick the correct Article Number column for the Master Sheet and the correct PIM Article column for the Tracker Sheet in their respective dropdowns.

 ## Project structure